fdu-csci3444/exp17d_springBoot_springSecurity_MVC_h2_jpa_REST_swagger/README.md

 - the certificate will be cached and you won't need to do above afterwards on that browser

 ## to access MVC UI home.html using HTTP
-- NOTE if you try to reach via http, it will auto redirect to https of above http://localhost:8889/
+- NOTE if you try to reach via http, it will auto redirect to https of above (using exp17d.config.security.HttpsSSLConfig4tomcat) http://localhost:8889/
 <br> or <br>
 http://localhost:8889/home